ejeschke/ginga/doc/manual/plugins_local/pick.rst

 * The "Coordinate Base" parameter is an offset to apply to located sources.
 Set to "1" if you want sources pixel locations reported in a FITS-compliant manner and "0" if you prefer 0-based indexing.
+* The "Calc center" parameter is used to determine whether the center is calculated from FWHM fitting ("fwhm") or centroiding ("centroid").
+* The "FWHM fitting" parameter is used to determine which function is is used for FWHM fitting ("gaussian" or "moffat").
 * The "Contour Interpolation" parameter is used to set the interpolation method used in rendering the background image in the "Contour" plot.